 By Christine Rudolph

 Getting married may be very exciting.
-You get to plan months ahead for the big day and prepare everything; from the venue to the clothes to the food items, and much more.
+You get to plan months ahead for the big day and prepare everything; from wedding shoes to the venue to the clothes and food items, and much more.

 But what about after the event is over?

 Your actual life starts after the occasion, which is why you must plan your life with your partner ahead of time.
 You don’t know what’s coming beyond your vows and those sacred documents.
 Let’s shake that hazy cloud of love and wonderment and be practical for a second.

 Several things must be looked into before you get married.